Software Asset Management Best Practices

 Ability to Discover Cloud Assets

-Almost all companies nowadays operate cloud infrastructure, not just direct SAAS services but also cloud servers, cloud databases and other cloud infrastructure are often part of the organization's IT asset portfolio.
-Therefore, the ability to discover what software is on these servers is crucial
+Almost all companies nowadays operate a cloud infrastructure.
+This means not just direct SaaS offerings, but also cloud servers, cloud databases and other cloud infrastructure will often form part of the organization's IT asset portfolio.
+So, the ability to discover what software is installed on these servers is extremely important.

 Reporting